RHEcosystemAppEng/rhpam-deployment/eap/rhpam-on-aws-automation-postgresql/jenkins/README.md

 #### How to Install Plugins:
-in main menu of Jenkins server, go to Manage Jenkins->Click on Manage Plugins-> THen Go to 'Available' tab->in the above search editor field enter the required plugin or look for it In the presented table of available plugins, next to the desired plugins(can check multiple plugins), check their checkbox and click below on either of buttons 'Install without Restart' and then click on checkbox 'restart jenkins', as shown in the following pictures
+in main menu of Jenkins server, go to Manage Jenkins->Click on Manage Plugins-> Then Go to 'Available' tab->in the above search editor field enter the required plugin or look for it In the presented table of available plugins, next to the desired plugins(can check multiple plugins), check their checkbox and click below on either of buttons 'Install without Restart' and then click on checkbox 'restart jenkins', as shown in the following pictures